Keir Starmer elected new UK Labour leader: party

 "There's really a lot of bad blood and mistrust," said Steven Fielding, a political expert at the University of Nottingham.

-"The first challenge (of the new leader) will be to put a team together that at least looks like it has the ability to unify the party."
+"The first challenge (for the new leader) will be to put a team together that at least looks like it has the ability to unify the party."

-Winning back voters who defected to the Conservatives is also top of Starmer's "to do" list if Labour has any hope of victory at the next election, currently scheduled for 2024.
+Winning back voters who defected to the Conservatives is also top of Starmer's "to do" list if Labour is to have any hope of victory at the next election, currently scheduled for 2024.

 Brexit was a toxic issue for the party, torn between eurosceptic supporters in many northern English towns and pro-EU voters in the big cities such as London.